pablo-meier/Pablog/posts/2019-08-01-beefs-with-docker.md

     Date: 2019-08-01T03:58:58
     Tags: engineering
     og_image: https://morepablo.com/img/2019/8/containers_THUMB.png
-    og_description: I have beefs with Docker.
+    og_description: I have some beefs with Docker, also talk about what's good about it.

 <small>🎵 <em>The song for this post is <a href="https://www.youtube.com/watch?v=fUPSz1SOrtM">Aguzate</a>, by Richie Ray and Bobby Cruz.</em> 🎵</small>